fractalwagmi/react-sdk/README.md

 ### Waiting for a Transaction To Post To The Chain

-A signed and sent transaction can take a variable amount of time to post to the chain.
-For this reason, we always quickly resolve the signature after a user approves a transaction.
+A signed transaction that is sent to the chain can take a variable amount of time to post to the chain.
+All of the tranasction hooks we expose like `useSignTransaction` and `useBuyItem` return a callback that resolves to a transaction signature once the user has approved the transaction, not when the transaction has posted to the chain.

-There will be cases where you want to block, or want to add a UI affordance for a "pending" transaction state while the transaction is being posted to the chain.
+There will be cases where you want to block, or want to add a UI affordance for a "pending" transaction state (like a loading spinner) while the transaction is being posted to the chain.
 For this, you can use one of the following hooks:

 - `useWaitForTransaction` - returns an async callback
 - `useTransactionStatus` - returns an updating status object